-The way to apply changes Effect 6 Upload after suspending the cluster The EXPRESSCLUSTER is partly stopped.
-During the period when the EXPRESSCLUSTER Server service is suspended, heartbeat resources and monitor resources are stopped.
-Because group resources do not stop, the applications on the system continue to operate.
-7 Upload after stopping the cluster The EXPRESSCLUSTER totally stops.
+The way to apply changes Effect

+6 Upload after suspending the cluster

+The EXPRESSCLUSTER is partly

+stopped.

+During the period when the

+EXPRESSCLUSTER Server

+service is suspended, heartbeat

+resources and monitor resources are

+stopped.
+Because group resources

+do not stop, the applications on the

+system continue to operate.

+7 Upload after stopping the cluster The EXPRESSCLUSTER totally

+stops.
 Groups stop as well.
+There-

-Therefore, the applications used on the system are stopped until data is uploaded and the cluster is started.
-8 Shut down and restart the cluster after uploading the data The applications used on the system are stopped until the cluster restarts and the group is started.
+fore, the applications used on the

+system are stopped until data is up-

+loaded and the cluster is started.

+8 Shut down and restart the cluster af- The applications used on the system

+ter uploading the data are stopped until the cluster restarts

+and the group is started.